hamidreza-rhz/Index-tracking-portfolio-optimization-using-deep-learning/README.md

 # Index-tracking portfolio optimization using Deep learning

-Implementing a deep learning model to minimize the index-tracking portfolio loss to optimize the portfolio for better imitation of the S&P 500 index.
+Implementing a deep learning model with PyTorch framework to minimize the index-tracking portfolio loss to optimize the portfolio for better imitation of the S&P 500 index.
 We introduce a deep neural network, use a shallow neural network as the deep learning baseline, and the simple 1/N model as the benchmark.

 This project is based on the paper:

 Yuyeong Kwak, Junho Song, Hongchul Lee,
 Neural network with fixed noise for index-tracking portfolio optimization, Expert Systems with Applications,